 The best resume writers understand recruitment

 I was a human resources professional for many years during which I hired hundreds of people for every position imaginable, from the call center to the c-suite.
 That means that I was the person who decided whether to hit “delete,” or put a resume aside for further scrutiny.
 And that means that I know how HR and hiring managers think.
-So I’d stick to former HR professionals and recruiters who also happen to write well.

 A good resume writer understands that resumes are marketing tools